Move better. Train smarter. Reduce injury risk.

 Compensations (how your body “cheats” around restrictions)

-Rather than focusing on isolated muscles, the FMS assesses the quality of movement patterns your body relies on every day.
+FMS assesses the quality the fundamental movement patterns your body relies on to move every day.

 Who is it for?